 A brief story about socks

-All the time, I meet people like my father: people with brilliant ideas and the skills and grit to make them real.
+All the time, I meet people like my father: people with big ideas and the skills and courage they need to make them real.
 Maybe you are such a person yourself.
 I was too young to help my father, but I can help you.

 If we work together, I’ll give you the tools you need to understand how you big idea fits into the wider world, to stay focused on the work that matters most, and to speak powerfully and honestly to the people you care about.

 If you have big ideas, I want to help.
 Let’s go sell some socks.